-Shareholder Action Reminder: The Schall Law Firm Encourages Investors in Shattuck Labs, Inc. with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER: The Schall Law Firm Encourages Investors in Shattuck Labs, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - February 9, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Shattuck Labs, Inc. ("Shattuck" or "the Company") STTK for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Shattuck Labs, Inc. ("Shattuck" or "the Company") STTK for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted in October 2020 (the "IPO"), or between October 9, 2020 and November 9, 2021, inclusive (the "Class Period"), are encouraged to contact the firm before April 1, 2022.